 I have one more insight regarding Warsaw.
 Our business conferences “accidentally” resulted in 30-40 salvations.
 The Lord spoke something into my heart regarding why it happened.
 This newsletter is an introduction to Kings and the Gospel of the Kingdom.
-It’s worth printing and reading when you have time (5 pages and 2 helpful tables).
+It’s worth printing and reading when you have time (2010-12-10a Kings and the Gospel of the Kingdom).

 He (Jesus) appeared to them over a period of forty days and spoke about the kingdom of God.
 Acts 1:3

 …he preached the good news of the Kingdom of God.
 Acts 8:12-13

 The Gospel of Salvation – We normally think of the Gospel of salvation as inviting Jesus into our heart and receiving forgiveness for sins.
 We usually follow up with baptisms and involvement in church.
 It’s wonderful in the beginning.
 But after the years turn into decades of sitting in the pew, we’re faced with the shallow realization that it’s not too exciting.
 Most of us can’t compete for the pulpit or the worship leader’s slot, so we end up serving in some capacity that isn’t really fulfilling… rather than exciting us until we move on to heaven.
 Fifty years of janitorial work or teaching Sunday school?
 No thanks!
 The gospel of salvation produces church members that eventually die on the vine.
 Some continue to trudge through their church life.
 Others give up and quit.
 Others search in vain for the answer in the church down the street.

 We were all told, “God has a wonderful plan for your life.”
 We just weren’t shown where to look for it or how to find it.
 The first clue is that it’s not inside the church for most of us.
 I’m not implying that you have to leave church attendance behind.
 I’m simply making a connection between our ministry calling and our vocation in the marketplace.